Oat milk: Market

 Over 2017–2019, oat milk sales in the United States increased tenfold, and Oatly reported a threefold increase in worldwide sales.
 In the third quarter of 2024, Oatly reported sales of 141 million liters of oat milk, a 13% increase over the same period in 2023.

 As of late 2020, the oat milk market became second-largest among plant milks in the United States, following the leader, almond milk, but exceeding the sales of soy milk.
 By 2023, the global oat milk market was valued at $3.7 billion, growing at an annual rate of 11.5%.

 Nutritional composition

 In comparison to cow's milk, oat milk is similar in total calories per liquid volume (per cup serving, 120 vs 149 calories for cow's milk), has 40% the protein content, 63% of the fat, but only about 10% of the saturated fat content, and about 1.5 times the total carbohydrate (although simple sugars are half that of cow's milk).
-Cow's milk has no fiber, but oat milk has 2 g dietary fiber per serving.
+Cow's milk has no fiber, but oat milk has 2g dietary fiber per serving.
 Calcium and potassium contents are comparable, although oat milk – as for all plant-based milks – may be fortified with specific nutrients during manufacturing.
 It has a glycemic index of 60; cow's milk is 47.